Susan Paradise Baxter: Early life and education

 Susan Paradise Baxter was born September 20, 1956, in Latrobe, Pennsylvania.
 She received her Bachelor of Science from Pennsylvania State University in 1978, her Master of Education from Temple University in 1980, and her Juris Doctor from the Temple University Beasley School of Law in 1983.

 Professional career

 She began her practice in Washington, D.C., as an associate at the firm of Cole, Raywid and Braverman, now Davis Wright Tremaine, where she became a partner in 1989.
-Her practice consisted of commercial litigation, antitrust litigation and contract law.
+Her practice consisted of commercial law, antitrust litigation and contract law.

 In 1992, she served as the Court Solicitor for the Erie County Court of Common Pleas, representing the judges on the court.

 Federal judicial service

 She became a United States magistrate judge for the United States District Court for the Western District of Pennsylvania on January 20, 1995.
 Later in 1996, she was elected the Director-At-Large of the Federal Magistrate Judges Association.
-She became the Chief Magistrate Judge in June 2005 and served until 2009.
+She became the chief magistrate judge in June 2005 and served until 2009.
 Her tenure as a magistrate judge ended on September 10, 2018, when she became a district judge.